 Cilantro-Lovers Perfect Guacamole

 Every Mexican restaurant has their own version of Guacamole, but I love the ingredients in my Cilantro-Lovers Perfect Guacamole!
-Of course you can switch the cilantro for thinly sliced green onion if you’re not a cilantro fan.
+And whether or not you add cilantro, homemade guacamole is just so delicious!

 I remember the first time I tasted guacamole, on the menu as “Guacamole Salad” at a now-long-gone restaurant named Tampico’s in downtown Salt Lake City.
 It was creamy, slightly spicy, and had just a touch of lime, and I thought it was one of the most heavenly things I’d ever tasted.